 I use the 5-and-5 rule for my boards: for every board, I must be able to pin 5 different pieces of my own content to it.
 And for every piece of content I make, I must be able to pin it to 5 different boards on my Pinterest account.
 That might sound like a lot of boards.
 But if you’re pinning every single day to Pinterest and you’re pinning multiple pins a day, you can easily start to run out of places to put all of those pins.

-Group boards are a great way to add more “shelves” for all the of your pin “inventory”.
+Group boards are a great way to add more “shelves” to hold your pin “inventory”.

 Want more attention on your Pinterest account?
 Start here …